Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 surface reflectance covariate, while the topographic wetness index and soil weathering index are process-based covariates.
-Geographic covariates are often smooth and reflect geometric composition of points, reflectance-based covariates can carry significant amount of noise and tell usually only about the surface of objects, and process-based covariates require specialized knowledge and rethinking of how to represent processes.
+Geographic covariates are often smooth and reflect geometric composition of points, reflectance-based covariates can exhibit a significant amount of noise and usually provide information only about the surface of objects.
+Process-based covariates require specialized knowledge and rethinking of how to best represent processes.
 Assuming that the RFsp is fitted only using the
-${\bf {X}_G}$, the predictions would resemble OK.
-If all covariates are used Eq. \@ref(eq:rf-BUGP), RFsp would resemble regression-kriging.
+${\bf {X}_G}$, the predictions would resemble ordinary kriging (OK).
+If All covariates are used Eq. \@ref(eq:rf-BUGP), RFsp would resemble regression-kriging (RK).

 ### Geographical covariates {#geographical-covariates}